MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 No for canvas apps.
 The app ID for a canvas app is different in a restored environment than the ID value when an environment was backed up.

-### If I restore my environment, will previous backups remain available?
+### If I restore my environment, do previous backups remain available?

 Yes, all backups within the organization's retention period will remain available.